thtang/Fintech-Text-Mining-and-Machine-Learning/final/README.md

 ## How it works
 1. We construct the relationship matrix of questions by computing their co-occurrence rate.
-2. Student's t-test is adopted to examine the significance of relationships.
+2. Student's t-test is adopted to examine the significance of relationships ([Hypothesis Testing for Collocations](https://nlp.stanford.edu/fsnlp/promo/colloc.pdf)).
 3. Given several interested questions, we can visualize their connection and strength as below.

 | <img src="https://github.com/thtang/Fintech-Text-Mining-and-Machine-Learning/blob/master/final/visualization/t_test_vis3.png">  | <img src="https://github.com/thtang/Fintech-Text-Mining-and-Machine-Learning/blob/master/final/visualization/t_test_vis2.png">  |  <img src="https://github.com/thtang/Fintech-Text-Mining-and-Machine-Learning/blob/master/final/visualization/t_test_vis1.png"> |
 |---|---|---|

 4. Also, with the aid of the real investment data for each user, we generate a interaction matrix and treat funds as items.
-5. LightFM is used to implement the factorization of interaction matrix for funds recommendation.
+5. [LightFM](https://github.com/lyst/lightfm) is used to implement the factorization of interaction matrix for funds recommendation.
-6. To discover discriminative questions, we leverage LightGBM, an implementation of Gradient Boosting Decision Trees, with prediction target of risk index (Expected shortfall, Standardivation) to compute the feature importance.
+6. To discover discriminative questions, we leverage [LightGBM](https://github.com/microsoft/LightGBM), an implementation of Gradient Boosting Decision Trees, with prediction target of risk index (Expected shortfall, Standardivation) to compute the feature importance.

 |Part of tree |
 |---|